Warrant Edge Agent

 .

-If you are running the agent on your local machine, include the --network host
+If you are running the agent on your local machine, map the container's port to the host port:

 If you are running the agent on Apple Silicon, include the --platform linux/amd64